bootstrapworld/curriculum/lessons/table-functions/langs/en-us/slides.md

 {layout="Investigate-DN"}
 # Ordering, Filtering, and Building

-Pyret Tables have their own methods for sorting, filtering, and more!
+Pyret Tables have their own functions for sorting, filtering, and more!

-Complete questions 1-6 on @printable-exercise{exploring-methods.adoc}
+Complete questions 1-6 on @printable-exercise{exploring-functions.adoc}

-1. Who can explain how the `.order-by` method works?
+1. Who can explain how the `sort` function works?
 2. Does sorting the `animals-table` produce a _new_ table, or change the existing one?
 3. How could we test this?

 <!--
 *ANSWERS:*
-1. `.order-by` consumes a String (the name of the column by which to sort) and a Boolean (`true` for ascending, `false` for descending), and sorts the rows according to that column.
+1. `sort` consumes a Table, a String (the name of the column by which to sort) and a Boolean (`true` for ascending, `false` for descending), and sorts the rows according to that column.
 2. It creates a new one
 3. Sort the table, then evaluate `animals-table` and see if it stayed sorted -->